rich-7941/English-Water/content/english/pages/Shared-water-supplies.md

 The shared supply will continue to serve your neighbours and remain in place unless all connected properties arrange for individual supplies.

-If you want to install a separate water supply pipe and are currently on a shared one, it is advisable to use a WaterTrust-approved plumber.
+If you want to install a separate water supply pipe and are currently on a shared one, it is advisable to use a WaterTrust certified contractor.